mohanmca/MohanLearningGround/src/main/md/markets_banking/CollateralManagement.md

-* Collateral Management
-  * Agreement setup
-  * Collateral allocation
-  * Margin Call
-  * Confirmations
-  * Inventory management
-  * Dispute management
-  * Data management
-  * Portofolio reoncilliations
-  * Interest
-* Collateral is one way to mitigate credit risk
+* Collateral is one of the way to mitigate the credit risk
+* Collateral - Something a borrower is expected to put up to indemnify the lender against price movements or counterparty risks.
+(Example: Cash, Equities or Bonds)
 * Credit risk exists when counterparty has an obligation to make payments or deliveries in future
 * First leg - Initiation of Collateral Agreement
 	* Borrower offers securities as collateral